generic-placeholder-name/cetsp/readme.md

 Furthermore, every once in a while, a node will be deleted, and every circle corresponding to that node will be re-inserted into the tree.
 Also, occasionally, a node will have its position optimized based on its two neighboring points.

+## Requirements

+You must have Boost installed.
+Abseil is also used for fast hash maps; you can use the STL ones instead, but it is slower.

 ## Results

 Currently, this algorithm achieves approximately 0–5% worse tours than SOTA on the Mennell dataset.
 Visualized tours can be found in [`data/output_images`](./data/output_images).